lonynamer/Knowledge/Terraform/README.md

 terraform destroy
 ```

+###### LANDING ZONES
+- Terraform can create also landing zones.
+It's an expensive solution like 500 $ a month for each zone but is a good practice.
+- AWS Landing Zone is a solution that helps customers more quickly set up a secure, multi-account AWS environment based on AWS best practices.
+With the large number of design choices, setting up a multi-account environment can take a significant amount of time, involve the configuration of multiple accounts and services, and require a deep understanding of AWS services.
+This solution can help save time by automating the set-up of an environment for running secure and scalable workloads while implementing an initial security baseline through the creation of core accounts and resources.
+- AWS Landing Zone deploys an AWS Account Vending Machine (AVM) product for provisioning and automatically configuring new accounts.
+The AVM leverages AWS Single Sign-On for managing user account access.
+This environment is customizable to allow customers to implement their own account baselines through a Landing Zone configuration and update pipeline.
+To learn more about AWS Landing Zone, see the solution webpage.
+- Additional solution offerings can be found on the AWS Answers webpage, where you can browse common questions by category.
+These pages provide a combination of Solution Briefs and comprehensive Solutions, which are AWS-vetted, automated, turnkey reference implementations that address specific business needs.

 #### TERRAFORM USAGE WITH KUBERNETES IN GOOGLE COLUD (GCP)
 - Kubernetes: Kubernetes is an open-source platform designed to automate deploying, scaling and operating application containers developed by Google.
 Nickname K8S and it's goal to foster an ecosystem of components and tools that releive the burden og running applications.
 Can orchestrate Dockers and Rocket containers.
 - Kubernetes, runs everywhere, extenible, open source and self-healing.
 Leader, has massive community and market standard.